Eastern Oregon University: Academics

 Academic programs at Eastern Oregon University offer the opportunity to learn in a small classroom setting in rural Oregon.
 With four colleges, students can choose from more than 30 academic programs, including sciences, humanities, teaching, and business.
 New programming in vocational fields such as Fire Services Administration and Global Foods and Agribusiness target regional employment needs.

 Academic organization

-EOU offers bachelor's degrees and the degrees of MFA, MBA, Master of Education and Master of Arts in Teaching.
+EOU offers bachelor's degrees and the degrees of MPA, MFA, MBA, Master of Education and Master of Arts in Teaching.
 The university offers business and elementary education programs at a satellite campus in Gresham, Oregon.

 The school is composed of the following colleges: